Does The Fertility Center require a referral to schedule an appointment?

 What is a Reproductive Endocrinologist?

-How will we work with your Doctor?
+How will The Fertility Center work with my doctor?

-What is our billing policy?
+What is The Fertility Center's billing policy?

 Payment is expected at the time of service.
 If you have questions regarding our insurance participation, please contact our office.